 A wise person once said that if you think search engine optimisation (SEO) is expensive, you should see how expensive cheap SEO gets.

-There are few shortcuts when it comes to sustainable search engine optimization.
+There are a few shortcuts when it comes to sustainable search engine optimization.
 As with any other professional service, quality SEO comes at a price — and premium services are more likely to deliver desired results.
 But regardless of your online business’ size and marketing budget, there are many ways to save SEO resources.

 Don’t Waste Crawler Budget